-As these arteries become clogged with plaque–due to genetics, high blood pressure, diabetes, high cholesterol, smoking, diabetes or a sedentary life style (to name a few reasons)–blood flow to the brain diminishes placing the brain at risk for a stroke.
+As these arteries become clogged with plaque–due to genetics, high blood pressure, diabetes, high cholesterol, smoking, diabetes or a sedentary lifestyle (to name a few reasons)–blood flow to the brain diminishes placing the brain at risk for a stroke.

 Most narrowing of the carotid arteries is asymptomatic; that is, the patient has no idea that the narrowing is occurring until a stroke occurs.
 Sometimes, people can have a “mini-stroke” (often called a Transient Ischemic Attack or a TIA) which is a warning sign that a major stroke may be imminent.
 A physician–at a routine physical examination–may listen to the artery in the neck with a stethoscope.
 This can detect a “rumbling” sound, which might prompt further investigation.
 The use of ultrasound to diagnose narrowing of the carotid arteries (carotid artery stenosis) is the gold standard when performed by specialists.
-Treatment options vary from using medication to balloon angioplasty to surgery depending on the degree of narrowing, the symptoms and the overall health status of the person with the disease.
+Treatment options vary from using medication to balloon angioplasty and stenting to surgery depending on the degree of narrowing, the symptoms and the overall health status of the person with the disease.

 The best way to identify a narrowing of the carotid artery is with an ultrasound examination performed by a trained Vascular Technologist.

 The use of ultrasound technology is safe, painless and, when performed by specialists, extremely accurate in diagnosing narrowing of the carotid arteries (carotid artery stenosis.)
-There is not radiation exposure and no risk associated with an ultrasound examination.
+There is no radiation exposure and no risk associated with an ultrasound examination.
 This technology is able to estimate an approximate range of narrowing of the carotid artery that will allow the physician to recommend the best treatment option.